imazen/resizer-web/content/plugins/faces.md

 ## JSON member reference (for both Faces and RedEye plugins)

-The JSON response contains image layout information so StudioJS or ImageResizer.js can translate between source coordiantes (in which all face and red-eye rectangles are stored) and destination coordinates (which are used for input and display).
+The JSON response contains image layout information so StudioJS or ImageResizer.js can translate between source coordinates (in which all face and red-eye rectangles are stored) and destination coordinates (which are used for input and display).

 * ow/oh - original image width/height